Reverse Your Fatty Liver

 Curcumin is present in turmeric which helps boost our immune system and helps with inflammation.
 Milk thistle contains silymarin which is an antioxidant for fat.
 It has been proven to block toxins in the liver and can treat both alcoholic and non-alcoholic liver disease.

 Probiotics are always helpful when it comes to improving our immune system and digestion.
-There has also been some research that shows probiotics integral to preventing fat from accumulating in the liver.
+There has also been some research that shows probiotics are integral to preventing fat from accumulating in the liver.

 Lastly, vitamin C found in citrus fruits produces an enzyme called glutathione which neutralizes toxins in the liver.